-- 771 In the previous version (2.8) of this Process Document there were two separate Executive - Committees, one for Java ME and one for Java SE and Java EE combined.
-The single Executive 772 - 773 Committee described in this version of the Process Document will be implemented through the 774 following process: - 775 The 2012 annual elections will be held as defined in JCP 2.8, but candidates will be informed 776 that if they are elected their term will be for only a single year, since all candidates must stand 777 for re-election in 2013. - 778 Immediately after the 2012 election the two ECs will be merged.
-Oracle and IBM's second ٠
+- 771 In the previous version (2.8) of this Process Document there were two separate Executive - 772 Committees, one for Java ME and one for Java SE and Java EE combined.
+The single Executive - 773 Committee described in this version of the Process Document will be implemented through the - 774 following process:

+- The 2012 annual elections will be held as defined in JCP 2.8, but candidates will be informed that if they are elected their term will be for only a single year, since all candidates must stand for re-election in 2013. - Immediately after the 2012 election the two ECs will be merged.
+Oracle and IBM's second seats will be eliminated, resulting in a single EC with 30 members.

-- seats will be eliminated, resulting in a single EC with 30 members. - All subsequent JSR ballots (even for in-progress JSRs) will then be voted on by the merged EC. - For the 2013 annual elections three Ratified and two Elected Seats will be eliminated, thereby reducing the EC to 25 members.
+- All subsequent JSR ballots (even for in-progress JSRs) will then be voted on by the merged EC. - For the 2013 annual elections three Ratified and two Elected Seats will be eliminated, thereby reducing the EC to 25 members.
 All 25 seats will be up for re-election in 2013. - Members elected in 2013 will be ranked to determine whether their initial term will be one or two years.
-The 50% of Ratified and and 50% of Elected members who receive the most votes will serve an initial two-year term, while all others will serve an initial one year term. - All members elected in 2014 and subsequently will serve a two-year term.
+The 50% of Ratified and 50% of Elected members who receive the most votes will serve an initial two-year term, while all others will serve an initial one year term. - All members elected in 2014 and subsequently will serve a two-year term. - For clarity, note that the provisions specified in this version of the Process Document regarding a merged EC will apply to subsequent ballots on all existing JSRs, whether or not the Spec Leads of those JSRs chose to adopt this version of the Process Document in its entirety.